Chapter 27: Cultural Diffusion from the West via Lake Baikal

 Universal?
 Transmitted?
 In the air?

-How then are these incredible similarities and tendencies across the continent explained.
+How then are these incredible similarities and tendencies across the Eurasian continent explained?
 Were these similarities built into the gene pool?
-Is sacrifice to the gods an inherent human function, as witnessed by its practice in such diverse areas as Mexico, the Middle East and China.
+Is sacrifice to the gods an inherent human function, as witnessed by its practice in such diverse areas as Mexico, the Middle East and China?
 Or is it instead part of a technology of culture that was passed around the globe before the end of the last Ice Age?
-Or perhaps most fantastic of all, perhaps the ideas were Ôin the airÕ.
+Or most fantastic of all, perhaps the ideas were ‘in the air’.

 This author: Cultural transmission

-This author will pursue the line of thought that there was a connected human culture linking Siberia, China, and the Middle East, through the ÔCorridor of the SteppesÕ.
+This author will pursue the line of thought that there was a connected human culture linking Siberia, China, and the Middle East, through the ‘Corridor of the Steppes’.
 Furthermore we will demonstrate that an Ice Age culture connected cultures of Siberia with the cultures of the American continents.
 But we are getting ahead of our story.
-We would speculate that Ti with his supreme qualities and need for sacrifice, human or otherwise, was not a universal, nor was it Ôin the airÕ, but instead was the result of cultural transmission.
+We would speculate that Ti, the supreme god of the Shang, with his supreme qualities and need for sacrifice, human or otherwise, was not a universal, nor was it ‘in the air’, but instead was the result of cultural transmission.
 While it is unlikely that the Chinese of the Yellow River Valley were actually invaded and conquered by cultures from the Middle East, it is likely that there was an incredible amount of diffusion due to military conflict.

-While the bronze technology of the Shang developed ÔindigenouslyÕ from the south of China, who in turn was influenced by Southeast Asia, the Shang needed weaponry not ornamentation.
-They needed weaponry to establish order and supremacy as well as defend themselves from the aggressive nomadic tribes of the North.
+Decorative objects did not serve the militaristic purposes of the early Shang dynasty.
+The Shang needed weaponry, not ornamentation.
+They required weaponry to establish order and supremacy, as well as defend themselves from aggressive nomadic tribes to the north.

 Predator/Prey Interaction an arms race